zappar-xr/zapbox-xr-sdk/README.md

 - User tracking currently only uses the single orgin marker.
 - Camera exposure is hardcoded to be short to improve controller tracking; bright indoor lighting will work best.
 - Unity's frame workload will need to complete within 10ms or so to avoid tearing from the late-warp GPU work not happening in time.
 Simple content should be OK.

+### Tips and tricks for the current version

 - We recommend you just wake up one controller first when in the pairing UI so you can tell which is left and right.
+- When the controllers are first connected (LED changes from flashing to constant low brightness state) then they should be left stationary on a stable surface for 5-10 seconds for the runtime to calibrate gyro bias.
+- Kill the app (by swiping it up from the App Switcher) when you've finished to disconnect the controllers - the LEDs will return to flashing mode for 60 seconds, and then the controllers will enter deep sleep.

 ### Planned for next release (estimated by end of June)